xbeat/Machine-Learning/README.md

 Introduction to Multiplicative Number Theory

 Multiplicative Number Theory is a branch of mathematics that focuses on the properties of integers under multiplication.
 It explores concepts like prime numbers, divisibility, and multiplicative functions.

+## Exploring Vector Databases

+Introduction to Vector Databases

+Vector databases are specialized systems designed to store, index, and query high-dimensional vectors.
+These vectors are mathematical representations of data points, capturing the semantic essence of information.
+Unlike traditional databases that focus on structured data, vector databases excel at handling complex, multidimensional data, making them ideal for similarity searches and AI-driven applications.

 ## Introduction to Precision-Recall Curve in Python